 The emphasis of this course is on gaining the knowledge and skills required for effective advocacy in state and community-level government.
 Students will focus on learning activities that promote efficiency in individual and organizational advocacy for social change and meeting the needs of marginalized populations.
-The course will consist of a mini-study in state and local community government; case studies in community advocacy and experienced-based learning through participation as a volunteer or intern in a service learning project in a community organization.
+The course will consist of a mini-study in state and local community government; and case studies in community advocacy.
 This course is required for the Advanced Certificate in Community Advocacy.
 This course was previously SOC-620518.

 The purpose of this course is to provide students with the theoretical and practical tools required for the provision of advocacy services for mentally disabled populations residing within mental health facilities in New York state, as well as for the provision of advocacy services for those mentally disabled populations residing in the community.
 Students will be introduced to general information regarding the legal rights and entitlements due mentally disabled persons in New York state.
 Students will also become familiar with information regarding advocacy groups which provide community based support for this population.
 Students will gain familiarity with reading legal cases, statutes, regulations and items of mental health policy.
 This course is required for the Advanced Certificate in Community Advocacy.
 This course was previously SOC-620515.